Online shopping security checks

 - Visa Secure terms and conditions

-To use our Banking app, your device must be compatible and run Android TM 5.0 or higher* or Apple iOS 11 or higher*.
+To use our Banking app, your device must be compatible and run Android TM 7.0 or higher* or Apple iOS 12 or higher*.
 Apple is a trademark of Apple Inc. registered in the US and other countries.
-App Store is a service mark of Apple Inc. iOS is a trademark or registered trademark of Cisco in the U.S. and other countries and is used under license.
+App Store is a service mark of Apple Inc. Our Watch App is no longer supported but Apple Pay and Google Pay will continue to work on your watch or mobile device. iOS is a trademark or registered trademark of Cisco in the U.S. and other countries and is used under license.
 Android and Google Play are trademarks of Google LLC.
 Compatible devices only.
 Face ID is a trademark of Apple Inc, registered in the U.S. and other countries. *Beta versions of operating systems are not supported.